gvwilson/sdxpy/src/bonus/index.md

 [% fixme "Explain how to load modules dynamically given a list of names." %]

+## Extension {: #bonus-extension}

+It's easy to check a single style rule by extending `NodeVisitor`, but what if we want to check dozens of rules?
+Traversing the AST dozens of times would be inefficient.
+And what if we want people to be able to add their own rules?
+Inheritance is the wrong tool for this: if several people each create their own `NodeVisitor` with a `visit_Name` method, we'd have to inherit from all those classes and then have the new class's `visit_Name` call up to all of its parents' equivalent methods.

+One way around this is to [%g method_injection "inject" %] methods into classes after they have been defined.
+The code fragment below creates a new class called `BlankNodeVisitor` that doesn't add anything to `NodeVisitor`, then uses `setattr` to add a method to it after it has been defined ([%f bonus-injection %]):

+[% inc file="injection.py" keep="attach" %]

+[% figure
+   slug="bonus-injection"
+   img="injection.svg"
+   alt="Method injection"
+   caption="Adding methods to classes after their definition."
+%]

+This trick works because classes and objects are just specialized dictionaries (for some large value of "just").
+If we create an object of `BlankNodeVisitor` and call its `visit` method:

+[% inc file="injection.py" keep="main" %]

+then the inherited `generic_visit` method does what it always does.
+When it encounters a `Name` node, it looks in the object for something called `visit_Name`.
+Since it doesn't find anything, it looks in the object's class for something with that name, finds our injected method, and calls it.

+With a bit more work we could have our injected method save and then call whatever `visit_Name` method was there when it was added to the class, but we would quickly run into a problem.
+As we've seen in earlier examples, the methods that handle nodes are responsible for deciding whether and when to recurse into those nodes' children.
+If we pile method on top of one another, then either each one is going to trigger recursion
+(so we recurse many times)
+or there will have to be some way for each one to signal whether it did that so that other methods don't.

+To avoid this complication,
+most systems use a different approach.
+Consider this class:

+[% inc file="register.py" keep="class" %]

+The `add_handler` method takes three parameters: the type of node a callback function is meant to handle, the function itself, and an optional extra piece of data to pass to the function along with an AST node.
+It saves the handler function and the data in a lookup table indexed by the type of node the function is meant to handle.
+Each of the methods inherited from `NodeVisitor` then looks up handlers for its node type and runs them.

+So what do handlers look like?
+Each one is a function that takes a node and some data as input and does whatever it's supposed to do:

+[% inc file="register.py" keep="handler" %]

+Setting up the visitor is a bit more complicated, since we have to create and [%i "register (in code)" "register" %] the handler:

+[% inc file="register.py" keep="main" %]

+However,
+we can now register as many handlers as we want for each kind of node.
+{: .continue}

 ## Tracing Inheritance {: #bonus-inheritance}

 *This material extends [%x lint %].*